From Farm to Fork: Leveraging Industry 4.0 for Smart Manufacturing in Food & Beverage

-- With the rise of challenges such as uncertainty, inflation, labor-related issues, and the increased cost of producing in the F&B Industry, manufacturers must explore avenues to do more with less.
+- With the rising challenges such as uncertainty, inflation, labour-related issues, and the increased cost of producing in the F&B Industry, manufacturers must explore avenues to do more with less.

 - Digital transformation offers the opportunity to capture, collect and store information, which in turn can run through emerging systems such as machine learning and artificial intelligence (ML/AI) to make well-informed decisions for the business.

 - Food and beverage manufacturers do not need to implement digital transformation for the entire business all at once.
 The organisation’s leadership must first commit to evaluating which parts of the business will benefit from digital transformation the most, and identify the different opportunities that come with it.